youngwoo-umass/news_controversy/readme.md

 #### Requirements

 * Python 3.6
+* tensorflow=1.12.0

 #### Input Data

-* Most data are stored in pickle (v3)
+* Most data are stored in pickle format(v3)
 * All input data for article and comments are already converted into array of term indices.
+  * code_articles.pickle : List of articles
+  * code_comments.pickle : List of comments.
+  * For structure of each pickle's content, read the functions in load_data.py
-* voca2idx.pickle contains the term to index matching information
+* voca2idx.pickle contains the term to index conversion information
+  * Using it, you can write code to recover original texts of the articles and comments.

 #### Training